alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 By naming the tool and giving clear instructions, you strip away ambiguity.
 You prevent the AI from falling back on its training data, guessing steps, or drifting into hallucination.
 The clearer the recipe, the more consistent the results.

-At [Subsights](https://www.subsights.com), we go one step further.
+At [Subsights](https://www.subsights.com), we go even further.
 We use a multi-agent architecture: one agent gathers the data, while another shapes it into a final response.
+This allows the workflow to become:

 *C. Broad Event Inquiries*